bbcmicrobit/micropython/docs/music.rst

     Note that you can only play one pitch on one pin at any one time.

+    An optional argument to specify the output pin can be used to override the default of ``microbit.pin0``.
+If we do not want any sound to play we can use ``pin=None``.

     If ``wait`` is set to ``True``, this function is blocking.

     If ``duration`` is negative the pitch is played continuously until either the blocking call is interrupted or, in the case of a background call, a new frequency is set or ``stop`` is called (see below).

 .. py:function:: stop(pin=pin0)

-    Stops all music playback on the built-in speaker and an optional pin, eg.
+    Stops all music playback on the built-in speaker and sound output pin, eg.
     ``music.stop(pin1)``.
-If no pin is given, eg. ``music.stop()`` all playback pins are assumed.

 .. py:function:: reset()